marcopaglio/kip-sequential/README.md

   ```
 - Memory Access: crucial to understand if the program is memory-friendly, in particular how many LLC (last-level cache) misses there in the execution.
   ```
-  vtune -collect memory-access -knob sampling-interval=5 -target-duration-type=veryshort -finalization-mode=full
+  vtune -collect memory-access -target-duration-type=veryshort -finalization-mode=full
   ```

 #### Results

-Results in profiling differ amount debug and release compiling mode, due to different optimizations.
-Both spend most of the time in the convolution loops, as expected.
-Surprisingly, the following top-hotspot changes depending on build type: debug mode spend a total of 27% of execution time in allocation with std::vector, while the bottleneck of release mode is on Pixel class, particularly on gettermethods and destructor.
-In both cases, hotspot functions are called in convolution loops.
-Optimizations of release mode makes the weight of vector allocation lighter, but time spent in using Pixel objects doubles (from 10 to 19 seconds, i.e. 29% of execution time).
-This can be a good hint where to focus to improve the program.
-TODO: ADD IMGS

-The Microarchitecture execution reveals some new interesting details about retiring instruction: in both modality the percentage of retired instruction is less than 80%, mainly due to light memory operations (39.9%), in debug mode, while optimizations of release mode improve the situation but at the same time branch prediction rate decreases, even with a 100% rate of *bad speculation* for E-cores.
-This result can be imporve focusing on best memory and branch predictions.
+The profiling shows that more than 50% of the execution is located in the ImageProcessing::convolution function, as expected.
+From the *hotspot analysis*, shown in Fig, we can see that about 25% of CPU work is necessary to pixel retrieval (via the Pixel class getters) and their destruction; it is reasonable to assume that the use of the Pixel class and the misalignment of data in memory contribute to the overhead.
+In this regard, we could consider how to better define or use the class itself.

-In the end, memory access profiling reveals that, even if there are lots of miss in predictions, the number of LLC misses is 0.
-Considering the size of the test for profiling is not that little, which means data is enough big, cache misses are not a problem of this project.
+*Memory accesses* are other relevant outcomes.
+No LLC misses are detected with just a CPU sampling interval of 5ms.
+This is a positive result, but it must be verified by increasing the sampling rate: at 1ms, the analysis detects more than 1 million LLC misses over 34s of CPU execution.
+Considering the size of the profiling test is not that little (there are 90 billion stores and 42 billion loads), LLC misses are not a problem for this project.

-Anyway, release build profile is to be consider a more real analysis than the debug one.
-It contains more other interesting results: